jbarrettsteiner/oss-enterprise/ISSUE_TEMPLATE/new-release.md

 - [ ] The repo is visible to the teams below
 - [ ] Discuss licensing or other legal concerns with `legal team @mention`
 - [ ] Evaluate security concerns with `security team @mention`
 - [ ] Request a snazzy logo from `creative team  @mention`
 - [ ] Discuss promotion strategy with `public relations team @mention` and `marketing @mention`

 ## Preparation

-- [ ] It has a name that is easy to remember, gives some idea what the project does, and does [not conflict with an existing project](http://ivantomic.com/projects/ospnc/) or infringe on any [trademarks](http://www.uspto.gov).
+- [ ] It has a name that is easy to remember, gives some idea what the feature/project does, and does [not conflict with an existing project](http://ivantomic.com/projects/ospnc/) or infringe on any [trademarks](http://www.uspto.gov).
 - [ ] The repository description includes a link to the project homepage
 - [ ] It uses consistent code conventions, clear function/method/variable names, and a sensible public API.
 - [ ] The code is clearly commented, documenting intentions and edge cases.